 - Healthy glucose, the key to healthy body!

-Erythritol is a noncaloric sweetener, as it has been found that erythritol is readily absorbed from the small intestine, not systemically metabolized, and excreted unchanged from the body.
-Erythritol has a high gastrointestinal tolerance and does not affect blood glucose.
+Erythritol is zero in calorie and does not affect blood glucose.
+It has been found to be readily absorbed from the small intestine, not systemically metabolized, and excreted unchanged from the body.
+Hence, rendering it to be noncaloric and has a high gastrointestinal tolerance.

 Erythritol can act as an antioxidant, as shown in clinical findings.